Telephone: 01283 512252

 From 6 April 2011, two significant changes make the risk of IHT charges even smaller:

-- The abolition of the ASP rules mean that the IHT charges that previously applied on death in ASP will not apply for deaths after 5 April 2011.
+- The abolition of the ASP rules mean that the IHT charges that previously applied on death in ASP does not apply for deaths after 5 April 2011.

-- The ability for HMRC to levy IHT where they consider that someone has deprived their estate through an "omission to act" (for example, by delaying taking their pension) will be removed for omissions after 5 April 2011.
+- The ability for HMRC to levy IHT where they consider that someone has deprived their estate through an "omission to act" (for example, by delaying taking their pension) was removed for omissions after 5 April 2011.

 Costs and risks